Context

 - Regular continuity stress‑tests for critical services

-- DI is the foundation for many higher‑level services.
+- ID is the foundation for many higher‑level services.

 - Trust requires issuer accountability and revocation.